walshyc/milestone-project-2/README.md

 I used [CSS Validator](https://jigsaw.w3.org/css-validator) to validate my CSS file style.css, this proved to be all correct.

 #### Usability
+1. Select a City:
+    1. Click any of the 12 city buttons
+    2. The map then zooms to the stadium in that city.
+    3. An information box appears to give some facts abput the city/stadium along with a list of each game taking place at the stadium.
+    4. On screens smaller then 992px the infotmation box and map are stacked on top of each other, so a hide/show button is used to collapse the information to make it easier to see the map.

+2. Select a service:
+    1. Click on any of the 6 service options.
+    2. The map then zooms in or out if required so that the markers can be seen.
+    3. A number of markers appear on the map
+    4. Clicking on one of the markers presents an info window which has the service rating if applicable and a link to directions to that service which the user can click on.

+3. Reset Button - The reset button once clicked brings the user back to the start of the website, where they can select another city.

+4. The countdown timer at the top of the page is a visual element only, counting down the time until the tournament starts.

+#### Browser Support
+I used the Google Chrome Dev Tools to ensure that each page appears correctly at the most common screen sizes from large desktop to tablet to smartphone.
+The website was built using mobile first design as this site will mostly be used by people who are travelling.

+I loaded each page on the following browsers:
+- Google Chrome (Windows & Android)
+- Firefox
+- Safari (iOS)

+The website & its features worked as expected on the above browsers at the Large, Medium, Small and Extra Small viewpoints where applicable.

+I had to check the zoom level for each city and for each service within a city to make sure that the markers were visable to users across all viewports.

 #### Speed Test
+I used [GTMetrix](https://gtmetrix.com) to test the load speed the website.
+The page had a load speed of 1.3 seconds and a total page size of 643kb.

 ## Deployment